joshbrew/robo-animator/README.md

 - run the `roboanimator.py` file with spyder and the interface should show up.

 There is a debug command to link blender.
 Or you can set it yourself in the init file.

+#### TODO

+- Wrap app as .exe (Windows), .dmg (Mac), and .elf (Linux), using pyinstaller lib.
+    (also optional compatibility with FreeBSD, Solaris and AIX)
+- Controller support for L6470 ST IC
+- Basic 3D Printer integration, just repurpose the code on line 725 of roboanimator.py with another button
+- More error catching
+- More menu options
+- Add undo/redo, other editing features to make system more robust.
+- Style style style
+- Fix file select for non .blend files so you don't have to manually import
+- Detach the blender process correctly for concurrent running.
+- Add table templates/buttons